Diamond Miller

 Personal Life

-Miller majored in family science at the University of Maryland, College Park.
-In 2023, she attended Kelsey Plum’s Dawg Class, an Under Armour-sponsored camp designed to help top women college athletes transition from collegiate to professional basketball.
+Off the court, Miller majored in family science at the University of Maryland, College Park, reflecting her longstanding interest in supporting young people.
+In 2023, she attended Kelsey Plum’s Dawg Class, an Under Armour-sponsored camp designed to help top women’s college athletes transition into professional basketball.